Actipro/Avalonia-Controls/Documentation/topics/troubleshooting.md

 ## WebAssembly (WASM) Performance Issues

-Avalonia UI supports running in the browser with WebAssembly.
-As of v11.0, the Avalonia UI framework documention is clear to indicate the functionality is not ready for production.
-During testing with Actipro Avalonia UI controls in a browser, you may notice less-than-desired performance compared to running natively.
+Avalonia supports running in the browser with WebAssembly.
+As of v11.0, the Avalonia framework documention is clear to indicate the functionality is not ready for production.
+During testing with Actipro Avalonia controls in a browser, you may notice less-than-desired performance compared to running natively.
 This is expected to improve with .NET 8.

 ## Badge Adornments Aren't Clipped Properly